elThiagoSM/rating-react/README.md

 # Rating React

-Rating React is a [react](https://github.com/facebook/react) rating component which supports custom symbols both with [inline styles](https://facebook.github.io/react/tips/inline-styles.html) and glyphicons found in popular CSS Toolkits like [Fontawesome](http://fortawesome.github.io/Font-Awesome/icons/) or [Bootstrap](http://getbootstrap.com/components/).
+Rating React is an easy-to-use [react](https://github.com/facebook/react) rating component that allows the user to select a rating with stars, numbers or emojis, useful for reviews.

 ## Demo